-Professional Development funding aligned with Strategic Plan goals
+Professional Development funding was aligned with Strategic Plan goals

-In-service days split between all-school and divisions based on feedback from professional community
+In-service days were split between all-school and divisions based on feedback from the professional community

-Inclusion of Professional Community office colleagues during in-service days
+Professional community office colleagues were included during in-service days

-Positive feedback trajectory regarding relevance and application of content from in-service days
+Feedback trajectory regarding relevance and application of content is positive across the two divisional in-service days